strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 After the initial release of `@loopback/authorization`, we received community feedback regarding more flexible decision logic for the voters/authorizers.
 Raymond introduced two options to configure the decision maker:

-- `precedency`: Controls if Allow/Deny vote takes precedence and override other votes.
+- `precedence`: Controls if Allow/Deny vote takes precedence and override other votes.
 If not set, default to `AuthorizationDecision.DENY`.
 Once a vote matches the `precedence`, it becomes the final decision.
 The rest of votes will be skipped.

 - `defaultDecision`: Default decision if all authorizers vote for `ABSTAIN`.
 If not set, default to `AuthorizationDecision.DENY`.